-According to the Energy Information Administration (EIA), in 2016 the United States produced approximately 26.66 trillion cubic feet (Tcf) of dry natural gas and approximately 12.36 million barrels a day of petroleum and other liquids.
+According to the Energy Information Administration (EIA), in 2017 the United States produced approximately 27.29 trillion cubic feet (Tcf) of dry natural gas and extracted approximately 1.339 billion of petroleum and other liquids.
 Please see the EIA’s 2017 Natural Gas Annual report for more information.

 How does domestic energy consumption break down with respect to oil and gas, as well as imports and exports?

-The EIA also reports that the United States consumed the following approximate amounts in 2016:
+With respect to petroleum, the EIA also explains that the United States consumed the following approximate amounts in 2017: